matthew-brett/curious-git/curious_git.rst

 It is time to think about what the staging area is, in git.
 In your SAP system, the staging area was a directory.
 You also started off by using directories to store commits (snapshots).
-Later you found you could do without the commit directories, because you could store the directory structure in ``directory_listing.txt`` text files, and then copy these into your ``repo/objects`` directory.
+Later you found you could do without the commit directories, because you could store the files in ``repo/objects`` and the directory structure in ``directory_listing.txt`` text files.

 In git, the staging area is a single file called ``.git/index``.
 This file contains a directory listing that is the equivalent of the ``staging``